Pan India Telecom Spectrum holding chart 2024

 • Telecom operators holding CMTS/UASL/UL licenses can enter into a Spectrum-Trading agreement with each other so long as the spectrum being sold is liberalised.
 Trading of spectrum is possible only on a Pan LSA level in block sizes defined by DoT and only after two years of the spectrum being acquired by an operator.

 • Telecom operators may enter into a Spectrum-Leasing agreement only with Enterprises holding a Captive Non-Public Network (CNPN) license and not with each other.
 The lease may be limited to any geographic area within the LSA and for any duration mutually agreed upon by both parties.
-A CNPN licensee can lease spectrum from more than one operator within an LSA.
+A CNPN licensee can lease spectrum from multiple operators within an LSA.

 Note: We update this chart in real-time to ensure it is always up to date with the latest changes in spectrum holding.
-Certain human errors might have crept in during the manual compilation of the data, any mistakes/ rectification can be brought to the notice of the Team through the comments section below.
+Certain human errors might have crept in during the manual compilation of the data, any mistakes/ rectification can be brought to the Team’s notice through the comments section below.

 Share article: